 Diabetes treated with insulin or insulin with Metformin

-- If CT involves contrast, see Radiological Procedures with Iodine Containing Contrast Follow guidelines on restarting Metformin
+- See Radiological Procedures with Iodine Containing Contrast

-- Consider reduction in insulin dose (30 – 50%) prior to fast to reduce risk of hypoglycaemia
+- Consider reduction in insulin dose if recent glucose levels have been < 6mmol/L prior to fast to reduce risk of hypoglycaemia

 - In people prescribed multiple daily injection regimens, continue basal (long acting) insulin as prescribed.
-Basal insulin preparations include Lantus, Levemir, Insulatard & Humulin I
+Basal insulin preparations include Lantus, Levemir, Tresiba, Toujeo, Insulatard & Humulin I

-- Resume normal insulin as prescribed with food following procedure
+- Resume usual insulin as prescribed with food following procedure

-- In people prescribed twice daily insulin regimens, prescribe half of the normal ‘breakfast’ insulin dose with lunch after (morning) procedure
+- In people prescribed twice daily insulin regimens, prescribe half of the usual‘breakfast’ insulin dose with lunch after (morning) procedure

 Seek advice from the Diabetes Team if required